Initial Deployment Operations

 4. The VNC window is displayed.

-Attach Floating IP to a VM Instance
+Attach Elastic IP to a VM Instance

 1. Navigate to Compute > Instances.